-Not only have these teams qualified for the playoffs, they all get a free pass to the ALDS for winning the division.
-That’s huge, because realistically anything can happen when your season comes down to one single game.
+Not only have these teams qualified for the playoffs, but they all also get a free pass to the ALDS for winning the division.
+That’s huge, because realistically, anything can happen when your season comes down to one single game.

 That’s what the rest of the AL contenders will be looking to get into during this final weekend.

 With the Yankees and Red Sox owning the current spots, they have better postseason odds than the other two.
 New York is available at +700, whereas Boston is posted at +1000.